 She says: "I am always fascinated by the symbolism found within the naked form, the varying interpretations that can divide viewers.
 I find drawing in its rawest form, with the simplest colour palette, is the best way connect back to an authentic view of female form.
 In the complexities of modern life it is essential to find a style that can engage, without over complication."

-The present three series, produced exclusively for Partnership Editions, are all original one-off artworks on paper.
+These works, produced exclusively for Partnership Editions, are all original one-off artworks on paper.